CASTELO ARCHAEOLOGICAL PROJECT

 Daily Schedule

-The typical weekday schedule (Monday-Friday) will consist of the following.
+The typical weekday schedule (Monday to Friday) will consist of the following.
 Please note that these times are approximates and are subject to change.

-06:30 → Departure time.
-Students will be picked up from the dig houses and driven to site.
+06:30 → Departure: students picked up from designated meeting spot near dig houses and driven to site

-12:45 → Pack up and and prepare to leave site.
-Students will be driven back to town to have lunch.
+12:45 → Pack up and prepare to leave site - students driven back to town for lunch

 Picture